ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

-A CONNECT-UDP proxy MUST ignore ECN bits in the IP header of UDP packets received from the server, and MUST set the ECN bits to Not-ECT on UDP packets t sends to the server.
+A CONNECT-UDP proxy MUST ignore ECN bits in the IP header of UDP packets received from the server, and MUST set the ECN bits to Not-ECT on UDP packets it sends to the server.
 These do not relate to the ECN markings of packets sent between client and proxy in any way.

 # Security Considerations {#security}